Unreal-Dreams/Profile-Picture-Editor-CircularView/README.md

+# This is Photo Editor repo for editing profile pictures in circular imageView based on ucrop.

 # uCrop - Image Cropping Library for Android

 #### This project aims to provide an ultimate and flexible image cropping experience.
 Made in [Yalantis](https://yalantis.com/?utm_source=github)